xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

   - /about.html
 ---

-I'm [a 2nd-year cs phd student at Kim's lab](https://www.kimlab.org/members/people) in University of Toronto focusing on machine learning area.
+I'm [a 4th-year cs phd student at Kim's lab](https://www.kimlab.org/members/people) in University of Toronto focusing on AI for science.

 ---

-machine learning has achieved rapid progress in many areasdue to its ability to understanding the comprehensive relationships between multiple interdependent variables.
-My research applies a wide range of deep learning approaches to better understand protein structure and function.
-I believe that the ability to design proteins shows our understanding of biology.
+The ability to design biological molecules shows our understanding of biology.
+My research interest mainly focuses on understanding biological systems and design for pharmaceutical peptide/protein drugs using generative AI.
+In particular, I’ve been focusing on the generation of the D-peptide drug and epitoipe-specific antibodies with different deep generative models and its applications to real-world tasks, for example, glucagon-like peptide 1 (GLP-1) agonists, SARS-CoV-2, etc.

-Over the past three years, I have developed several deep learning models for computational biology including CNN, LSTM, transformers, and deep generative model using Keras and Pytorch.
-Models have been demonstrated state-of-art performance, and papers are available in [publication section](https://xxiexuezhi.github.io/publications/).
+Over the past three years, I have developed mutiple deep learning models for computational biology including scored-based diffusion model, Generative adversarial network, transformers, and reinforcement learning using Pytorch and Tensorflow.
+Related papers are available in [publication section](https://xxiexuezhi.github.io/publications/).

 <!--
 Over the past few years, I have transitioned most of my computational research from a C-and-Matlab two-language workflow (C for heavy lifting / parallel work, and Matlab everything else) to a pure [Julia](https://julialang.org/) workflow, using [MPI.jl](https://github.com/JuliaParallel/MPI.jl) for most parallel/HPC work, along with packages like [LoopVectoriztion.jl](https://github.com/chriselrod/LoopVectorization.jl) and [VectorizedRNG.jl](https://github.com/chriselrod/VectorizedRNG.jl) for SIMD performance.
 I have written up a few [notes](https://github.com/brenhinkeller/JuliaAdviceForMatlabProgrammers) of advice for anyone else who is interested in doing the same.
 The short version: efficient _multiple dispatch_ really does provide a solution to the "two-language problem", but the dispatch-centric programming paradigm can take quite a while to fully internalize; beware _type instability_.